cvra/cvra.github.io/_posts/2016-06-26-goldorak-post-mortem.md

 [^3]: [Setup of the BeagleBone Black used on Goldorak, our small robot](https://github.com/cvra/goldorak-operations)
 [^4]: [My BeagleBone Black setup for embedded and robotics development](http://syrianspock.github.io/embedded-linux/2015/09/13/my-beaglebone-black-setup-for-embedded-and-robotics-development.html)
 [^5]: The beacon system we used this year consisted of an optical obstacle detection based on an emitter and receiver on our robots and a reflector on the opponent's robots.
-[^10]: No goats were harmed in the making of this article
+[^10]: No goats were harmed in the making of this article.
 [^11]: [Where we stopped trying to crosscompile](https://github.com/cvra/goldorak/pull/6)